Science in the Age of Enlightenment: Universities

 Some attempts at reforming the structure of the science curriculum were made during the 18th century and the first decades of the 19th century.
 Beginning around 1745, the Hats party in Sweden made propositions to reform the university system by separating natural philosophy into two separate faculties of physics and mathematics.
 The propositions were never put into action, but they represent the growing calls for institutional reform in the later part of the 18th century.
-In 1777, the study of arts at Cracow and Vilna in Poland was divided into the two new faculties of moral philosophy and physics.
+In 1777, the study of arts at Kraków and Vilna in Poland was divided into the two new faculties of moral philosophy and physics.
 However, the reform did not survive beyond 1795 and the Third Partition.
 During the French Revolution, all colleges and universities in France were abolished and reformed in 1808 under the single institution of the Université imperiale.
 The Université divided the arts and sciences into separate faculties, something that had never before been done before in Europe.
 The United Kingdom of the Netherlands employed the same system in 1815.
 However, the other countries of Europe did not adopt a similar division of the faculties until the mid-19th century.

 Universities in France tended to serve a downplayed role in the development of science during the Enlightenment; that role was dominated by the scientific academies, such as the French Academy of Sciences.
 The contributions of universities in Britain were mixed.
 On the one hand, the University of Cambridge began teaching Newtonianism early in the Enlightenment, but failed to become a central force behind the advancement of science.
 On the other end of the spectrum were Scottish universities, which had strong medical faculties and became centres of scientific development.
 Under Frederick II, German universities began to promote the sciences.
 Christian Wolff's unique blend of Cartesian-Leibnizian physics began to be adopted in universities outside of Halle.
 The University of Göttingen, founded in 1734, was far more liberal than its counterparts, allowing professors to plan their own courses and select their own textbooks.
 Göttingen also emphasized research and publication.
 A further influential development in German universities was the abandonment of Latin in favour of the German vernacular.

 In the 17th century, the Netherlands had played a significant role in the advancement of the sciences, including Isaac Beeckman's mechanical philosophy and Christiaan Huygens' work on the calculus and in astronomy.
 Professors at universities in the Dutch Republic were among the first to adopt Newtonianism.
 From the University of Leiden, Willem 's Gravesande's students went on to spread Newtonianism to Harderwijk and Franeker, among other Dutch universities, and also to the University of Amsterdam.